clarkipeng/EventDetectionPDF/README.md

-# General Regression-based Change Point Detection
+# Event Detection via Probability Density Function Regression

 This repository may be used to train all the the models used for experiments in the paper